Hindus in South Asia and the Diaspora: A Survey of Human Rights 2011, Executive Summary

 Malaysia is a self-declared Islamic Republic, and Islam is the official religion of the country, despite it being a multi-ethnic and multi-religious country in which Hindus, Christians, and Buddhists are significant minorities.
 Minorities struggle to maintain and practice their religions.

-- The right to religious freedom has been progressively eroding in recent years.
+- The right to religious freedom has been progressively deteriorating in recent years.
 Ethnic Malays are required to be Muslims, as they are born into Islam and do not have the freedom to convert.

 - The Hindu population faces discrimination and intimidation, including the destruction of its temples and places of worship.
 The government continues to treat pre-independence era Hindu temples differently than mosques from the same era, and gives preference to mosques in the allocation of public funds and lands.